-- viii) Post display debriefing - ix) Production of SRG1305/Form 4 'Flying Display Director Post Display Feedback Form' - c) Act as FDD under the supervision of the mentor FDD at a minimum of 3 Flying Displays at the higher level of tier complexity. - d) Apply for FDD accreditation via form SRG1326 outlining the experience gained in the categories above in the area provided.
+- ix) Production of SRG 1305/Form 4 'Flying Display Director Post Display Feedback Form' - c) Act as FDD under the supervision of the FDDM at a minimum of 3 Flying Displays at the higher level of tier complexity. - d) Apply for FDD accreditation via form SRG 1326 outlining the experience gained in the categories above in the area provided.
 The application must be supported by a comprehensive training record from the FDDM.
-This training record can take many forms such as a training folder or log, but must be detailed enough to allow the CAA to review the appicants progress and performance. - e) Undergo a behavioural and attitudinal fitness assessment by submitting a form SRG 1303B - f) Arrange for a CAA FSO to attend a Flying Display at which the applicant is acting as FDD under supervision in order for the CAA to accredit the applicant to the higher tier55.
+This training record can take many forms such as a training folder or log but must be detailed enough to allow the CAA to review the applicants progress and performance. - e) Undergo a behavioural and attitudinal fitness assessment by submitting a form SRG 1303B - f) Arrange for a CAA Flight Standards Officer to attend a Flying Display at which the applicant is acting as FDD under supervision in order for the CAA to accredit the applicant to the higher tier63.